 Check your WiFi Password

 Make sure that your WiFi password is correct.
 If possible, try to login to your WiFi network on your phone or computer using this password (just to make sure that it is correct).
 If you are unsure of your password, sometimes is located on the bottom or side of your router.

 Unplug your bridge.
 Wait 10 seconds.
 Then, plug the bridge back in again.
 Then try to repeat the setup process.

 Placement of Bridge

-Make sure that your Flume bridge (the device that looks like a salt shaker) is reasonably close to your WiFi router.
+Make sure that your Flume bridge (the device that looks like a salt shaker) is reasonably close to your WiFi router (about 3 feet away is optimal).
 You can move it later, but it should be close to your router for this step.